Netflix/falcor/documentation/router.md

 ## When to use a Router

 The Router is appropriate as an abstraction over a service layer or REST API.
 Using a Router over these types of APIs provides just enough flexibility to avoid client round-trips without introducing heavy-weight abstractions.
 Service-oriented architectures are common in systems that are designed for scalability.
 These systems typically store data in different data sources and expose them through a variety of different services.
-For example Netflix uses a Router in front of its [Microservice architecture](http://techblog.netflix.com/2015/02/a-microscope-on-microservices.html).
+For example, Netflix uses a Router in front of its [Microservice architecture](http://techblog.netflix.com/2015/02/a-microscope-on-microservices.html).

 **It is rarely ideal to use a Router to directly access a single SQL Database**.
-Application's that use a single SQL store often attempt to build one SQL Query for every server request.
+Applications that use a single SQL store often attempt to build one SQL Query for every server request.
 Routers work by splitting up requests for different sections of the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) into separate handlers and sending individual requests to services to retrieve the requested data.
-As a consequence, invidual Router handlers rarely have sufficient context to produce a single optimized SQL query.
+As a consequence, individual Router handlers rarely have sufficient context to produce a single optimized SQL query.
 We are currently exploring different options for supporting this type of data access pattern with Falcor in future.

 ## Contrasting a REST Router with a Falcor Router